Particle-Hole Transformation in Strongly-Doped Iron-Based Superconductors: Cooper Pairs with Emergent Sign Changes

 The order parameter for superconductivity is the defined as

 times $\sqrt 2$, where $|\Psi_{\rm Cooper}\rangle$ is the groundstate of the electron pair, and where $\langle \Psi_{\rm Mott}|$ is the groundstate of the Mott insulator at half filling.
 Above, the tilde notation signals the limit $U_0\rightarrow\infty$.
-Figure \ref{30_qcp}b depicts (\ref{iF}) using exact groundstates $\langle \Psi_{\rm Mott}|$ and $|\Psi_{\rm Cooper}\rangle$ on a $4\times 4$ periodic lattice of iron atoms at the putative QCP.
-In particular, the Hund coupling is tuned so that the groundstate spin-$1$ states at cSDW momenta, which have even parity under orbital swap, $P_{d,{\bar d}}$, become degenerate with the groundstate spin-$1$ state at wavenumber $(\pi/a)({\bm{\hat x}}+{\bm{\hat y}})$, which has odd parity under orbital swap.
-The coupling constants, respectively, are $-J_0 = 1.35\, J_1^{\parallel}$ and $-J_0 = 2.25\, J_1^{\parallel}$ at half filling and for two mobile electrons.
-Notice that the order parameter displayed by Fig. \ref{30_qcp}b is isotropic, but that it alternates in sign between the emergent hole bands at zero 2D momentum and the electron bands at cSDW momenta\cite{jpr_16}.
+Figure~\ref{30_qcp}b depicts Equation~(\ref{iF}) using exact groundstates $\langle \Psi_{\rm Mott}|$ and $|\Psi_{\rm Cooper}\rangle$ on a $4\times 4$ periodic lattice of iron atoms at the putative QCP.
+In particular, the Hund coupling is tuned so that the groundstate spin-$1$ states at cSDW momenta, which have even parity under orbital swap, $P_{d,{\bar d}}$, become degenerate with the groundstate spin-$1$ state at wavenumber $(\pi/a)({\bf{\hat x}}+{\bf{\hat y}})$, which has odd parity under orbital swap.
+The~coupling constants, respectively, are $-J_0 = 1.35\, J_1^{\parallel}$ and $-J_0 = 2.25\, J_1^{\parallel}$ at half filling and for two mobile electrons.
+Notice that the order parameter displayed by Figure~\ref{30_qcp}b is isotropic, but that it alternates in sign between the emergent hole bands at zero 2D momentum and the electron bands at cSDW momenta~\cite{jpr_17}.

-Figure \ref{30_qcp}a shows the particle-hole conjugate of the order parameter (\ref{iF}) for superconductivity in the two-orbital $t$-$J$ model with two-mobile holes that roam over a $4\times 4$ periodic lattice, under the transformation (\ref{tJbar1})-(\ref{tJbar2}) in parameter space\cite{jpr_15}.
-Notice that it is related to Fig. \ref{30_qcp}b by the particle-hole transformation (\ref{p_to_h}).
+Figure~\ref{30_qcp}a shows the particle--hole conjugate of the order parameter in Equation~(\ref{iF}) for superconductivity in the two-orbital $t$-$J$ model with two-mobile holes that roam over a $4\times 4$ periodic lattice, under the transformation in Equation~(\ref{tJbar1}) in parameter space~\cite{jpr_16}.
+Notice that it is related to Figure~\ref{30_qcp}b by the particle--hole transformation in Equation~(\ref{p_to_h}).
 In conclusion, both the electron pair and the conjugate hole pair display an $S^{+-}$ order parameter for superconductivity, with remnant pairing on the emergent band of opposite sign.
-This result is similar to a recent proposal for $S^{+-}$ pairing in heavily hole-doped iron superconductors that is based on a phenomenological attractive pairing interaction\cite{bang_14}.
+This result is similar to a recent proposal for $S^{+-}$ pairing in heavily hole-doped iron superconductors that is based on a phenomenological attractive pairing interaction~\cite{bang_14}.